peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter6.rst

 :math:`L_i` and :math:`L_v` are the latent heats of fusion and vaporization, and :math:`F_{SNW}` is the snowfall rate (see Table [table:siphysconst] for values of constants).

-When is coupled to the mixed layer ocean and the sea ice is snow-free, sea ice surface melt is computed from
+When |cam| is coupled to the mixed layer ocean and the sea ice is snow-free, sea ice surface melt is computed from

 .. math::